 Krabi is a southern province on Thailand's Andaman seaboard, offering spectacular scenery on both land and water.
 Here you'll find beautiful beaches set amidst dramatic limestone karst mountains, lush jungle forests, and hidden hot springs.
 This tropical paradise offers something for everyone, with opportunities for various activities including snorkelling, diving, rock climbing, hiking, cycling and island hopping.

 This morning at 8:30 AM, you will be picked up from your hotel and transferred to Nopparat Thara Pier, to embark on an underwater adventure!
 From the pier, you will board a speedboat for the cruise to Hong Island.
 On the way to the Island, you will make a stop for snorkeling among a colorful coral reef and abundance of marine life.
 After your exploration in the water, you will continue the journey to Hong Island.
-The captain will take you into the hidden Lagoon or ‘Hong’ which means ‘Room’.
+The captain will take you into the hidden Lagoon, or ‘Hong’, which means ‘Room’.
 You will be amazed by the rock formation and strange plants living on the cliffs.
 It is truly a majestic sight.
-When you have reached Hong Island Bay.
-It’s time for you to relax, sunbath, swim or snorkel.
-This spot is ideal to admire the thousands of fish that will come to visit you.
+When you have reached Hong Island Bay, you will have time to relax, sunbath, swim or snorkel.
+This spot is ideal to admire the thousands of fish swimming about.

 In the morning, you will be picked up at your hotel in Krabi and transferred to the airport.
 (This service is on a private basis.)